- A Steam game that doesn’t show up in the library can indicate that the installation has stopped.

 If not, try to purchase the game again.
 You may have to refresh the page if you reset your Internet connection.

 Once you are sure that you have the license/ subscription, try to restart the Steam Client.
-It is advisable that you restart your PC as well since Steam occasionally updates after that.
+You should restart your PC as well since Steam occasionally updates after that.

 However, sometimes it can just be a server error, caused by many users trying to purchase at the same time.
 In this case, you just have to wait for a while and the problem will solve itself.

 3. Check if the game is hidden

 - Find the game on the store page and click the Play now button.

 - A window with information regarding the necessary space and other installation information should pop up.

 - Press Next.
 The process allocates space and you will be brought to a new page.

 - Click the link that allows you to manage your downloads.
 (It will take you to your downloads page where you can find the game that is downloading.)

 - In the new window, try and uncheck the box that says Hide this game in my library.